lowell-list/password-manager/README.md

 ## Nice To Have

 - [x] resort the tree when changing the title of an item
-- [ ] add support for generating passwords
+- [x] add support for generating passwords
+- [ ] if no items, auto-create a default item
 - [ ] don't show exact number of characters in password field
 - [ ] support nested password items

+## Password to Test File

+p